-This paper analyzes the impact of civilian casualties on insurgent violence in the conflict in Afghanistan using micro-level, geocoded data on civilian casualties and violence between International Security Assistance Force (ISAF) units and insurgents.
-We employ a series of analytic comparisons to distinguish between four prominent theories on the how civilian casualties may affect violence: revenge, recruitment, population-provided information, and insurgent group capacity.
-Separating out levels of future violence from long-run trends (a 3period moving average) allows us to distinguish the short-run 'information' and 'capacity' effects from the longer run 'recruiting' and 'revenge' effects.
+This study analyzes the impact of civilian casualties on insurgent violence in the conflict in Afghanistan using micro-level, geocoded data on civilian casualties and violence between International Security Assistance Force (ISAF) units and insurgents.
+We use a series of analytic comparisons to distinguish between four prominent theories on the how civilian casualties may affect violence: revenge, propoganda, population-provided information, and insurgent group capacity.
+Separating out levels of future violence from long-run trends (using a 3-month period moving average) allows us to distinguish the short-run 'information' and 'capacity' effects from the longer run ''propaganda' and 'revenge' effects.
 Examining differences in the impact of events that kill women and children from those that kill men allows us to separate the 'information' and 'capacity' effects.
-Studying how local responses to local civilian casualties differ from local response to civilians casualties in other parts of the country helps disentangle the 'recruiting' and 'revenge' effects.
+Studying how local responses to nearby civilian casualties differ from local response to civilians casualties in other parts of the country helps disentangle the 'propoganda' and 'revenge' effects.